Medieval/Renaissance Final Exam

 III.
 TAKE-HOME ESSAY.
 [Total 24 points.]

-The essay should be an original and virtuoso piece of glory, with a unified perspective and fine critical thinking, manifested in impressive eloquence, with facile reference to specifics from the class materials, and amounting to about three (3) pages, double-spaced.
+The essay should be an original and virtuoso piece of glory, with a unified perspective and fine critical thinking, manifested in impressive eloquence, with facile reference to specifics from the class materials, and amounting to three (3) or more pages, double-spaced.